 PP Control and Automation Latest News

-PP Control & Automation Pushes The Button On £1m Factory Extension
+PP Control & Automation Unveils £1m Extension To Support £40m Sales Target

-Employing nearly 200 people, the company has benefitted significantly from the ‘outsourcing’ trend being employed by machinery builders keen to reduce production lead times, secure greater manufacturing flexibility and ultimately reduce overall manufacturing costs.
+The company has benefitted significantly from the ‘outsourcing’ trend being employed by machinery builders keen to reduce production lead times, secure greater manufacturing flexibility and ultimately reduce overall manufacturing costs and increase profitability.

 “It’s not just investment in bricks and mortar either,” added David Fox, Chairman of PP Control & Automation.

 “Over the last 6 months we have been steadily recruiting new members of staff across the business – in production, engineering, sales and supply chain management.”

 He concluded: “Our people, their skills and the culture they adhere to is vital to the way we do business and this is something that will be absolutely essential if we are to deliver the ambitious growth plans we set ourselves.”